dadrc/sysinfo/README.md

 sysinfo
 =======

-The #ubuntu-de system information script
+The #ubuntu-de system information script – thus, the output is german.

+No license yet, but probably GPL2.
+Soon™.